isomerpages/moh-bioethics/publications/press-releases/_posts/2023-03-27-post-Ethical, Legal and Social Issues Arising from Big Data and Artificial Intelligence.md

 ---
 **PUBLIC CONSULTATION ON ETHICAL, LEGAL AND SOCIAL ISSUES ARISING FROM BIG DATA AND ARTIFICIAL INTELLIGENCE USE IN HUMAN BIOMEDICAL RESEARCH**

 1\.
-The Bioethics Advisory Committee (BAC) has developed a public consultation paper on the ethical, legal and social issues arising from ‘Big Data and Artificial Intelligence (AI) Use in Human Biomedical Research’ and invites public feedback from **26 April 2023 to 27 June 2023**.
+The Bioethics Advisory Committee (BAC) has developed a public consultation paper on emerging ethical, legal and social issues arising from ‘Big Data and Artificial Intelligence (AI) Use in Human Biomedical Research’ and invites public feedback from **26 April 2023 to 27 June 2023**.

 **Ethical Challenges of Big Data and AI Use in Human Biomedical Research**

 2\.
-With advances in information technology, data and computational analytics in recent decades, the use of big data<sup>[1]</sup> and AI<sup>[2]</sup>  in human biomedical research has become increasingly important and enabled researchers and healthcare professionals to analyse massive datasets, generate useful insights, and enhance data-driven decisions.
-While the growing use of big data and AI in biomedical research promises numerous benefits, it also gives rise to emerging ethical issues such as the need for protecting data privacy versus ensuring societal benefit; importance of obtaining informed consent and respecting individual’s rights and autonomy; and extent of data security obligation with respect to value of data, which warrant further deliberation and review by the BAC.
+With advances in information technology, data and computational analytics in recent decades, the use of big data<sup>[1]</sup> and AI<sup>[2]</sup> in human biomedical research is becoming increasingly important, enabling researchers and healthcare professionals to analyse massive datasets, generate useful insights, and enhance data-driven decisions.
+While the growing use of big data and AI in biomedical research promises numerous benefits, it also raises emerging ethical issues such as the need for protecting data privacy versus ensuring societal benefit; importance of obtaining informed consent and respecting individual’s rights and autonomy; and the extent of data security obligations with respect to value of data.
+These warrant further deliberation and review by the BAC.

 **Aim of Consultation**

 3\.
-Recognising the emerging ethical challenges, the BAC has developed a public consultation paper to discuss the ethical principles to guide such use, namely, respect for persons, solidarity, justice, proportionality, sustainability, and other ethical considerations including integrity, transparency, accountability, consistency and stakeholder engagement.
+Recognising these emerging ethical challenges, the BAC has developed a public consultation paper to discuss the ethical principles to guide the use of big data and AI applications in human biomedical research, such as respect for persons, solidarity, justice, proportionality, sustainability, and other ethical considerations including integrity, transparency, accountability, consistency and stakeholder engagement.
 The views of the public, stakeholders, research institutions, and interested organisations will assist the BAC in developing recommendations to guide academics, researchers, healthcare professionals, Clinical Ethics Committees (CECs) and Institutional Review Boards (IRBs) on the ethical use of big data and AI applications in human biomedical research.

 4\.
 The report builds upon previous BAC reports and recommendations and references relevant legislations such as the Personal Data Protection Act (2012) and the Human Biomedical Research Act (2015) and is intended to complement other big data and AI reports and ethical guidelines in Singapore to provide ethical guidance to decision-makers who work with big data in health and research, codify good practice and support the safe growth of AI in biomedical and healthcare research.